 The first post-processing step is to build a confocal image $\mathcal{I}$ from the recorded reflection matrix.
 To do so, a delay-and-sum beamforming process is applied to the coefficients of ${\mathbf{R}_{\mathbf{u}\boldsymbol{\theta}}}(t)$.
 Physically equivalent to a confocal focusing process (Fig.~\ref{fig_UMI}B), this procedure writes mathematically as follows:

-$c_0$ is the wave velocity model considered in the beamforming process. $\tau_{\textrm{in}}$ is the time-of-flight expected for the incident plane wave to reach the target point of coordinates $(x,z_0)$. $\tau_{\textrm{out}}$ is the time-of-flight expected for the reflected wave to travel from the same target point to each transducer. $A$ is a normalization and apodization factor that limits the extent of the receive synthetic aperture. $z_0=c_0t/2$ is the expected position of the isochronous volume, which is defined as the ensemble of points that contribute to the ultrasound signal at time $t$.
+$c_0$ is the wave velocity model considered in the beamforming process. $\tau_{\textrm{in}}$ is the time-of-flight expected for the incident plane wave to reach the target point of coordinates $(x,z_0)$ (Appendix~\ref{K}). $\tau_{\textrm{out}}$ is the time-of-flight expected for the reflected wave to travel from the same target point to each transducer (Appendix~\ref{K}). \corr{$\tau_L$ is a time shift that accounts for the acoustic lens that sits at the trasducer array surface in order to collimate the ultrasonic beams in a 2D plane}. $A$ is a normalization and apodization factor that limits the extent of the receive synthetic aperture. $z_0=c_0t/2$ is the expected position of the isochronous volume, which is defined as the ensemble of points that contribute to the ultrasound signal at time $t$.
 If the wave velocity model is correct ($c_0=c$), $z_0$ is a relevant estimator of the scatterers' depth and the ultrasound image is a satisfactory image of the medium reflectivity (Fig.~\ref{fig_UMI}E).